roxanneprajapati-ops/mse800_activities/W3-A5/README.md

 designed to manage patient records, doctor information, and appointment scheduling.

 The project supports:
+* Insert records of patients, doctors and appointments
 * Listing all patients aged over 65 (senior patients)
 * Counting the total number of doctors specialising in ophthalmology